What is New Zealand's pathway to limit global warming to 1.5°C?

 Scaling

-New Zealand's buildings sector direct CO₂ emissions (of energy demand)
+New Zealand's buildings sector direct CO₂ emissions (from energy demand)

 MtCO₂/yr